The effect of inhomogeneous carbon prices on the cost-optimal design of a simplified European power system: Methodology

 \subsection{Data and Assumptions}

-Renewable generation potentials were obtained from renewables.ninja \cite{pfenninger2016renewables}.
+Renewable generation potentials for the weather year 2013 were obtained from renewables.ninja \cite{pfenninger2016renewables}.
 Wind potentials are based on wind speeds from the MERRA-2 reanalysis \cite{gelaro2017modern} and the current wind turbine fleet per country.
 Solar potentials are based on CM-SAF's SARAH satellite dataset \cite{muller2015surface} with default configurations.

 Hydro inflow and capacity data were obtained from the RESTORE 2050 project \cite{alexander_kies_2017_804244}.
-Hydro energy was assumed to be fully exploited in Europe and not extendable.
+Hydro energy was assumed to be fully exploited in Europe and hence not extendable.
 Hydro energy inflow was modelled using a potential energy approach and surface runoff data \cite{kies2016restore}.

-Consumption data were obtained from the open power system data project \cite{opsd}.
+Consumption data per country were obtained from the open power system data project \cite{opsd}.

 The cost assumptions for all considered technologies were derived from different sources (\cite{carlsson2014etri,schroeder2013current}), they were annualised with a discount rate of 7\% and are given in Table \ref{tab:costsassumptions}.